 Change comes in many forms in our lives.
 It might come forcefully like a hurricane, or creep along incrementally like a glacier.
-It might come in the form of difficult choices or new opportunities or the kids headed off to college.
+It might come in the form of a difficult choice, a new opportunity or an unexpected chapter in our life story.

 So why do we resist change so much when it is a normal part of our lives?
 Why do we resist the unknown when we are loved by a known and faithful God?
-Fear, the fear of change, the fear of the unknown.
+Fear causes us to resist change – the fear of the known or unknown.

 Change is inevitable, but Courage is not.
 Embracing change takes courage – the courage that God imparts to us.
 God commanded Joshua to be strong and courageous.
 That’s right – God didn’t suggest to Joshua to be courageous, He commanded him to be courageous.

 Utilizing the courage that only God can give us requires that we make intentional decisions every day – both large and small.
 Often times, God requires us to be faithful in the small things, before He will open the door & entrust us with the larger opportunities He has for us.